What are Disparities?

 In addition, racial and ethnic minority populations have a higher risk of complications of diabetes, such as lower limb amputations, retinopathy and kidney failure, than non-Hispanic Whites.

-For these reasons, the American Diabetes Association has prioritized the elimination of disparities by placing disparities prominently in our 2017 advocacy priorities.
+For these reasons, the American Diabetes Association has prioritized the elimination of disparities by placing health disparities prominently in our Advocacy Priorities.

 How We are Advocating for Health Equity